LudoInSpace/LudoInSpace.github.io/_pages/about.md

 I am a Postdoc at EPFL, in the laboratory of [Prof. Le Boudec](https://people.epfl.ch/jean-yves.leboudec), and I am currently working on the deterministic performance analysis of [time-sensitive networking (TSN)](https://1.ieee802.org/tsn/) using the [network-calculus framework](https://en.wikipedia.org/wiki/Network_calculus).

-I am currently looking for new opportunities within the network-calculus/TSN research community.
+I am currently looking for new opportunities within the networking research community.
 My research interests include the performance analysis of computer networks using measurements, simulations, and deterministic approaches.

 A short summary of my education: